 This time, an instance of Qemu will be started to execute the demo scenario.
 The Qemu command-line arguments appear in the log output.
-Depending on the used Qemu version, one may need to tweak some of those arguments, for example by removing the -display sdl option in your etc/build.conf file.

 As suggested by the arguments, the scenario is supplied to Qemu as an ISO image residing at var/run/demo.iso.
-The ISO image can not only be used with Qemu but also with a real machine.
-For example, creating a bootable USB stick with the system scenario is as simple as writing the ISO image onto a USB stick:
+This ISO image can not only be used with Qemu but also with a real machine.
+For example, creating a bootable USB stick with the system scenario is as simple as writing the ISO image onto an USB stick: